 The current pension age in Spain is 65 years and six months for both men and women although this will be increasing to 67 years by 2027.

 If you are an expat living in Spain or hoping to move here and are looking for private health insurance, please check out our range of expat health insurance products.

-If you found this article of benefit (excuse the pun), please hit one of the social media buttons below and share with your friends.
-Or why not join us on Facebook?
+If you found this article of benefit (excuse the pun), please share it with your friends and family.

 Image courtesy of ATsociety.

 Updated: December 07, 2022 CET